Single concert tickets Now on Sale!

 The Washington Post

 Roberto Perlas Gomez, baritone

 Northern California Children’s Chorus

 A brilliant baritone and adorable young talents join the festivities for a program packed with goodies – It’s the Most Wonderful Time of the Year, The Night Before Christmas, Chestnuts Roasting on an Open Fire, O Holy Night, Nutcracker excerpts, and many more!

 Known for his deep rich voice, baritone Roberto Perlas Gomez has performed with the Los Angeles Opera, Michigan Opera, Philippine National Opera, San Francisco Opera,and Shanghai Opera, among others.
 His 2022 debut at the Folsom Lake Symphony’s “Opera Meets Broadway” concerts continues to be the talk of the town.

 Pasquale Esposito, tenor

 Hot off the trail from international touring and PBS specials, a charismatic guest artist returns!
 You and your Valentine will bask in a stellar evening including That’s Amore, Besame mucho, Be My Love, and many other romantic Italian and Latin favorites.
-The orchestra will also perform several classic love themes from the silver screen.

 We are happy to welcome internationally acclaimed tenor, Pasquale Esposito back to our stage.
 Since his last appearance he has filmed two TV Specials at the historic Teatro Politeama in Naples, Italy.
 In addition to touring extensively, he has recorded nine albums and two PBS specials.
 In 2015 he made his San Francisco Opera debut and has been described by the San Francisco Chronicle as “a charismatic and dulcet-toned singer.”